eclipse-symphony/symphony/docs/symphony-book/campaign-management/campaign-scenarios.md

 ## Gated Deployment

-It’s fairly easy to implement a gated deployment using Symphony ```Campaign```.
+It’s easy to implement a gated deployment using Symphony ```Campaign```.
 Basically, you can add a stage that invokes an HTTP endpoint (such as an [Azure Logic Apps](https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-overview)) to trigger a custom approval flow – such as sending an email to an approver and waiting for the approver to click on an “Approve” button in the email using Office 365 features.
 When the external approval flow succeeds, the Campaign will progress to the next stage, which is to deploy the ```Instance```.